automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

 Multiline Error Message Formation
 =================================

-An important part of creating greate automation frameworks and tools is the sharing of expert knowledge between consumers of the automation framework code base.
+An important part of creating great automation frameworks and tools is the sharing of expert knowledge between consumers of the automation framework code base.
 A great way to implement knowledge sharing is to write code so that it provides detailed contextual information when errors occur.
 This is important because the last person working or dealing